A CONSERVATION CHALLENGE

 Book your place

-The trip price of £1,850 includes a donation to Alladale Wilderness Reserve to support their education initiatives.
+The trip price includes a £500 donation to Alladale Wilderness Reserve to support their wildlife education initiatives.
 Funds go towards the HOWL programme which aims to improve school-children’s understanding about the natural world, ecology and conservation.
 Find out more.

 DAY 1 | STOREHOUSE TO ALLADALE